-I ordered a latté and Tom asked for a flat white (which in my opinion is just a snobby way of saying “I didn’t learn about coffee drinking from Starbucks.”
+I ordered a latté and my boyfriend asked for a flat white (which in my opinion is just a snobby way of saying “I didn’t learn about coffee drinking from Starbucks.”
 Like me… ha!)
 The latté art was pretty haphazard, but the barista said “Sorry about the art, but I’m sure it tastes good.”
 I had my doubts, but it was a really smooth blend and great coffee!

 Saturday Shopping Spree

 Since it was Saturday, stores and vendors had their wares set up outside and I had a great time looking at all the quirky shops and antique items.
 On the corner of Sydney Street a table had vintage Vogue magazines and postcards which you may know I now enjoy flicking through just in case something like this happens again!

 You Ain’t in Brighton Unless…

 You eat fish and chips!
 I’ve been craving battered and deep fried sea creatures for some time now and I thought it was only fitting that I get some in Brighton.
 You know, near the sea and what not?

 Bae did lots of research and found Bardsley’s on Baker Street which is meant to the best fish and chips shop in town.
 They didn’t disappoint.
 We took our juicy, fresh fried cod and chips, mushy peas and curry sauce to the park near The Levels where they were hosting a Skater competition and playing reggae.

 Word to the wise: Unless you plan on not eating again for the rest of the day, go for the small fish and chips.
 It will be more than enough.

 And We’ll Never Be Royals